C. Sylendra Babu: Personal life

-Babu is known to follow a strict training regimen and has written a Tamil book on Physical fitness.
-He has actively participated in and supported various sport activities such as swimming, athletics, shooting, and cycling.
+Babu has written a Tamil book on physical fitness.
 During the course of his police training, he was awarded the RD Singh Cup for Swimming at the National Police Academy, Hyderabad.
 In December, 2004 he represented India for the 100 metres event in the Asian Masters Athletic Championships, Bangkok.
 He has also participated in several 10k runs such as the Chennai Marathon and the Coimbatore Marathon.
 He led a contingent of 26 marine commandos for the Half Marathon event in the 2014 Auroville Marathon.